Myrcene

 Earthy, musky, herbal with hints of ripe fruit and cloves

 Myrcene (β-myrcene) is a monoterpene hydrocarbon with the molecular formula C₁₀H₁₆.
-It is the most abundant terpene found in cannabis, comprising between 29% and 66% of the essential oil in many strains.
+It is the most abundant terpene found in cannabis, comprising between 29% and 66% of the essential oil in many strains (Russo, 2011).
 Beyond cannabis, myrcene occurs widely in hops (giving beer its peppery, balsam aroma), mangoes, lemongrass, cardamom, and bay leaves.

-Research suggests myrcene has sedative, muscle-relaxant, and anti-inflammatory properties.
+Research suggests myrcene has sedative, muscle-relaxant, and anti-inflammatory properties (do Vale et al., 2002).
 It is believed to enhance THC absorption across the blood-brain barrier, which may explain the folk wisdom that eating a mango before consuming cannabis intensifies the experience.
 In traditional Brazilian medicine, lemongrass tea rich in myrcene has long been used as a calming remedy.

 Myrcene's dominance in a strain's terpene profile is often associated with the classic “indica couch-lock” sensation.
 Strains high in myrcene tend to produce deeply relaxing, sedating effects that are favored for evening use, pain management, and sleep support.